urbste/pyTheiaSfM/README.md

 ## Building

-Build on Ubuntu locally or on WSL2 both with sudo rights.
+This section describes how to build on Ubuntu locally or on WSL2 both with sudo rights.
 The basic dependency is:
 * [http://ceres-solver.org/](ceres-solver)

-Installing the ceres-solver will also install the neccessary dependencies for this pyTheia:
+Installing the ceres-solver will also install the neccessary dependencies for pyTheia:
 * gflags
 * glog
 * Eigen

 ```bash
 sudo apt install cmake build-essential